-Whether you're dreaming of a long wedding hairstyle that would make Rapunzel jealous or a sharp and modern short cut, there's one thing both styles have in common: regular haircuts.
-Skipping a trim could result in frazzled and fraying hair—the opposite of that perfect wedding hairstyle you're after.
+Whether you're dreaming of a long wedding hairstyle that would make Rapunzel jealous or a sharp and modern short cut, there's one thing both have in common: regular haircuts.
+Skipping a trim could result in frazzled and fraying hair—the opposite of that perfect bridal hairstyle you're after.
 But how often should you cut your hair to maintain its health and shape?
-Brides spoke with Ashley Branda, owner of TWO01 Hair in Hoboken, NJ, for her expert advice.
-According to Branda, this is how often you should cut your hair...
+We spoke with wedding hairstylist Ashley Branda for expert advice on when to get a haircut before the wedding.

-"Brides that are trying to grow out their hair for the big day should still get trims and dustings on the same schedule," Branda says.
-"I promise you this schedule will leave you with long, beautiful, healthy hair."
+"Brides that are trying to grow out their hair or their bangs for the big day should still get trims and dustings on the same schedule," she adds.
 Keep in mind that haircuts don't always mean losing length.
-Branda notes that she always adds texture within the haircut to give shape without removing very much length at all.
+While a dusting aims to get rid of split ends without sacrificing length (think: a quarter-inch or less), a trim is necessary to maintain the shape of the haircut.
+"I promise you this schedule will leave you with long, beautiful, healthy hair," assures Branda, who always adds texture within the haircut to give shape without removing very much length at all.

 Factor layers and length early on when determining your haircut schedule as both are integral to bridal styling.
 If you desire perfect side-swept bangs that frame your face, then this is something to think about sooner than later.